 We use AI to do two very specific tasks: to generate human-sounding, brand-compliant marketing copy, and to predict the performance of that copy in the wild.
 We do not use AI for other purposes, and if/when we do, we will be open about it.
 Our customers deserve to know what we do, and that we aren’t hiding any secret, evil development schemes.

 - We will not change this policy.
 We will monitor it and add to it when required.

 We view this ethics policy like the US Constitution.
 So, the core text will not change.
-However, ethics are not static, and adapt over time (just remember that gay marriage wasn’t legal in most of the world 15 years ago!).
+However, ethics are not static, and adapt over time.
 The world around us changes.
 When our policy needs to be amended, we will transparently add amendments at the end of the document, dated and with reasons.
 This way you can always see where we stand, and what we stand for.